augustl/react-nashorn-example/README.md

 Please contribute a pull request :)

+## Tradeoffs

+Your React code has to use plain JS only, and not invoke any 3rd party components that requires a DOM.
+Facebook React supports rendering to string without a DOM, which is what we actually do on the back-end.
+If a component invokes a jQuery plugin, you'll get an exception and the backend won't be able to render that page.

+I'm not an experienced React user, so I'm not sure how this problem is typically solved.
+Pull requests are welcome.

 ## TODO

 * Use a real router, not a simple if/return/regexp based home made thingie.